neilspell/Bootstrap/Erasmus+ Lesson.md

 ## Further Challenges for Students ⚔️

-1. Add a contact form to the website
+1. 📝Add a contact form to the website
-2. Create a timeline of events using Bootstrap components
+2. ⏱️Create a timeline of events using Bootstrap components
-3. Add a map showing locations visited in Galway
+3. 📌Add a map showing locations visited in Galway
-4. Implement a language switcher between English and Czech
+4. 🗣️Implement a language switcher between English and Czech
-5. Add animated counters showing statistics about the exchange

 ## Resources 🔗